codio/knowledge/source/instructors/setupcourses/resources/resourcetools/tkinter.rst

 Once this is running, do not close the terminal window or you will terminate the Python process.
 Go to the right most Codio menu and from the dropdown, select **Box URL**.
 This will open up the viewer.

-For information on how to set up your own Codio menu buttons, `click here <customizable-run-menu>`__.
+For information on how to set up your own Codio menu buttons, :ref:`click here <customizable-run-menu>`.

 From scratch
 ------------